shader-slang/slang/docs/design/README.md

 The [Capabilities](capabilities.md) document explains the proposed model for how Slang will support general notions of profile- or capability-based overloading/dispatch.

 The [Casting](casting.md) document explains how casting works in the slang C++ compiler code base.

+The [Experimental API Interfaces](experimental.md) document explains how experimental Slang API changes are to be deployed.